Peleus: In hero-cult

-In antiquity, according to a fragment of Callimachus' lost Aitia, there was a tomb of Peleus in Ikos (modern Alonissos), an island of the northern Sporades; there Peleus was venerated as "king of the Myrmidons" and the "return of the hero" was celebrated annually.
+In antiquity, according to a fragment of Callimachus's lost Aitia, there was a tomb of Peleus in Ikos (modern Alonissos), an island of the northern Sporades; there Peleus was venerated as "king of the Myrmidons" and the "return of the hero" was celebrated annually.
 And there was his tomb, according to a poem in the Greek Anthology.

 The only other reference to veneration of Peleus comes from the Christian Clement of Alexandria, in his polemical Exhortation to the Greeks.
 Clement attributes his source to a "collection of marvels" by a certain "Monimos" of whom nothing is known, and claims, in pursuit of his thesis that daimon-worshipers become as cruel as their gods, that in "Pella of Thessaly human sacrifice is offered to Peleus and Cheiron, the victim being an Achaean".
 Of this, the continuing association of Peleus and Chiron is the most dependable detail.

 In Athenian tragedy

 A Peleus by Sophocles is lost.
-He appears as a character in Euripides' tragedy Andromache (c.
+He appears as a character in Euripides's tragedy Andromache (c.
 425 BC).